George Thalben-Ball

-Sir George Thomas Thalben-Ball (18 June 1896 – 18 January 1987) was an Australian organist and composer who spent almost all his life in England.
+Sir George Thomas Thalben-Ball (18 June 1896 – 18 January 1987) was an organist and composer born in Australia who spent almost all his life in England.

 Early life

-George Thomas Ball (he later took the additional name of "Thalben") was born in Sydney, Australia, where his father George Charles Ball had gone for business.
+George Thomas Ball (he later took the additional name of "Thalben") was born in Sydney, where his father George Charles Ball had gone for business.
 His mother was Mary Hannah (née Spear).
 He had a younger brother.
 His parents were both of Cornish origin.
 He studied organ and piano at the Royal College of Music (RCM) in London, which he entered at the unusually young age of 14.
 The level of his talent can be gleaned from the fact that he played the solo part in the first performance by an English-trained pianist of Rachmaninoff's famously difficult Piano Concerto No. 3.
 This event occurred in 1915 at the RCM, when he was aged 19.

 Career

 After graduating from the RCM the young man was asked to deputise as organist at London's Temple Church by its then organist, Sir Henry Walford Davies.
 In 1923, he succeeded Walford Davies as organist and director of the Temple Church choir, a post he held for nearly 60 years.
 Under his direction, the choir achieved in 1927 international fame with its recording of Mendelssohn's Hear My Prayer, featuring Ernest Lough as the treble soloist.
 This recording was followed by a number of others on the His Master's Voice label.

 Thalben-Ball composed several anthems and organ works, of which the best known is his meditative Elegy for organ, which was played, for example, at the Funeral of Diana, Princess of Wales.
 This piece originated in an improvisation which Thalben-Ball played at the end of a live BBC daily religious service during World War II, when the service finished a couple of minutes earlier than expected.
 So many listeners to the broadcast telephoned the BBC to ask what the composition was, that he decided to write down his improvisation as well as he could remember it.
 He compiled, in addition, a complete set of chants for the psalms, most of them being his own work; this set was published as The Choral Psalter.